fbpx Skip to content

 What is a Choking Hazard?

 In our crusade to uncover the three key signs of choking, we can’t ignore the invisible threats that stalk our everyday environment.
 A choking hazard is like a silent assassin just waiting for an opportunity to put us in a breathtaking, life-threatening emergency.
-Before we tackle the signs of choking, let’s unmask how innocent everyday objects can turn into potential dangers.
+Before we tackle the signs of choking, let’s unmask how innocent everyday small objects can turn into potential dangers.
 Here is a list of unseen hazards that can turn moments of joy into nightmares:

 • Tiny Terrors: Diminutive Dangers, Massive Risks